HurSungYun/OperatingSystem_2016spr/README.md

 * By executing the task for many times, we found that the systemd-udevd generates a child with the same name periodically.
 And an extra kworker is created and deleted from time to time.

+* We found that systemd-udevd manage devices and events.
+It communicates between device and kernel.

+* Therefore, its child is created when our test program send a syscall message or other some communication is needed and the process is destroyed when we don't need it.

 ## 3.2 Investigation of the process tree launching some applications

-* When starting an application, camera application here as an example,
+* When starting an application, we used camera application as an example,

   * New camera task appears as a child of launchpad-process.
 On the occassion of starting a camera application, a new task named camera appears.

   * At the tail of the process tree, new kworkers and functional tasks appear newly.
 In the camera example, 2 kworkers, dcam\_flash_thread, img\_zoom\_thread, ipp\_cmd\_1 appeared newly.

 ## 3.3 Investigation of the launchpad and launchpad-loader